 (D) the signature of the individual who performed the test.

-(rrr) Five-year inspection for teletherapy and gamma stereotactic radiosurgery units.
+(rrr) Full-inspection servicing for teletherapy and gamma stereotactic radiosurgery units.

-(1) The licensee shall have each teletherapy unit and gamma stereotactic radiosurgery unit fully inspected and serviced during sealed source replacement or at intervals not to exceed five years, whichever comes first, to assure proper functioning of the sealed source exposure mechanism.
+(1) The licensee shall have each teletherapy unit and gamma stereotactic radiosurgery unit fully inspected and serviced during each sealed source replacement to ensure proper functioning of the sealed source exposure mechanism and other safety components.
+The interval between each full-inspection servicing shall not exceed five years for each teletherapy unit and shall not exceed seven years for each gamma stereotactic radiosurgery unit.

-(2) This inspection and servicing may only be performed by persons specifically licensed to do so by the agency, the NRC, or an agreement state.
+(2) This inspection and servicing may only be performed by persons specifically licensed to do so by the department , the NRC, or an agreement state.

-(3) The licensee shall maintain a record of the inspection and servicing in accordance with subsection (www) of this section for inspection by the agency.
+(3) The licensee shall maintain a record of the inspection and servicing in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) date of inspection;